 - 2. Based on your local needs assessment, what percentage of Title III B funding is allocated to Legal Services?
-A minimum of 5% - 3.
+A minimum of 9% - 3.
 Specific to legal services, has there been a change in your local needs in the past four years?
 If so, please identify the change (include whether the change affected the level of funding and the difference in funding levels in the past four years).

 To determine Title III B funds (adequate proportion), needs assessment data, information received at the Public Hearing, and current proportions were reviewed.
 Program utilization and expenditures in programs that have under-expended and/or not met their objectives were analyzed.
 Needs assessment results included the following issues: accidents in the home, transportation, taking care of another person (adult & child), obtaining information about services, and isolation.
 These can be addressed more readily in programs offered under Access and In-Home Services as opposed to legal services.
-The adequate proportions percentages will allow for 50% of the funding to be set and allow for the other 50% of the funding to be used flexibly in order to best address the needs of the community.
+In FY 13-14, due to recommendations from the Advisory Council, there was a change in adequate proportions percentages increasing Legal Assistance from the proposed 5% to 9%.
+This brought the set funding to 54% and the flexible funding, to be used to best address the needs of the community, to 46%.